Swapping Tokens

 to: "B62qjDaZ2wDLkFpt7a7eJme6SAJDuc3R3A2j2DRw7VMmJAFahut7e8w",

-// Maximum allowed slippage in percentage
+// Slippage in percentage

 slippagePercent: 0.5